NaimKabir/GoldLabPsychophysics/AudRTTask/README.md

 **HOW TO USE:**

 General form is: [task, list] = AudRTTaskT(effort, distractor_on).
 The ‘task’ is the experiment that is actually run.
-The ‘list’ is what actually stores all the data.
+The ‘list’ is what stores all the data.

 Effort = 0 is a passive task, Effort = 1 needs a single button press to report a side, Effort = 2 requires a combo to choose a side.